sanjoy/playingwithpointers.com/_posts/2015-10-14-refcounting-harder-than-it-sounds.markdown

 implement for an uncooperative environment, e.g. for a thread-safe version of `std::shared_ptr<T>`.

-# problem 1: racing increments and decrements
+# Problem 1: Racing Increments and Decrements

 Consider two threads racing to update a slot in the heap: